A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 .
 Another argument is the rate parameter of the truncated Poisson prior (denoted as lambda

-is used, refer to the subsection below for an additional step needed to retrieve the summarized results.
-In the code examples below, dataset is a placeholder for the actual dataset to be analysed.
-This should be an \(n \times p\) matrix or data frame, where \(n\) is the number of observations and \(p\) is the number of variables.
-These variables can be binary, ordinal, or a combination of both.
+is a placeholder for the actual dataset to be analyzed.
+This dataset should be an \(n \times p\) matrix or data frame, where \(n\) denotes the number of observations and \(p\) the number of variables.
+The variables may be binary, ordinal, or a combination of both.

 library(bgms) # load the bgms package